Jetliner feud deepens as Boeing grabs key Airbus client

 In Turkey, Airbus is said to be heavily wooing low-cost Boeing operator Pegasus but faces an uphill battle at the other end of the scale as Boeing pushes its 747-8 to Turkish Airlines.

-Separately, China Southern (1055.HK) said its subsidiary Xiamen Airlines had also agreed to buy 40 Boeing (BA.N) 737 aircraft as it expands internationally.
+Separately, China Southern said its subsidiary Xiamen Airlines had also agreed to buy 40 Boeing 737 aircraft as it expands internationally.

 That deal will be seen as more routine as major Chinese carriers tend to give roughly equal treatment to Airbus and Boeing over time for narrowbody jets, though a diplomatic row over carbon rules has disrupted orders for larger Airbuses.